wp-plugins/quick-event-manager/readme.txt

 [qem]
 If you just want old events use the shortcode [qem id="archive"]

-= How can I change the date format? =
-Use the plugin settings page.
-You have the option of US format (MM/DD/YYYY) or the one the rest of the world uses (DD/MM/YYYY).
-You can also change the size and colour of the icon.

 = How do I change the colours and things? =
 Use the plugin settings page.
 You can't style individual events, they all look the same.